flutter/website/src/development/tools/devtools/memory.md

                TOTAL:   200369       TOTAL SWAP PSS:    82168
 ```

-This chart is another timeseries graph of the state of Android memory as
+This chart is another time-series graph of the state of Android memory as
 the application is running.
 The quantities plotted on the y-axis are
 the above values (Java Heap, Native Heap, Code size, Stack size,
 Graphics stack, System size and total).